 State Mission on Food Processing (SMFP)

-The Ministry of Food Processing Industries (MFPI) had launched a Centrally Sponsored Scheme termed as State Mission on Food Processing (SMFP).
-The mission was developed to increase the production of food crops and to promote the sustainable agricultural sector in the state of Himachal Pradesh.
-The Directorate of Industries, Himachal Pradesh which acts as the nodal agency for implementing the scheme.
+The Ministry of Food Processing Industries (MFPI) launched a Centrally-sponsored scheme termed State Mission on Food Processing (SMFP).
+The Mission was developed to increase the production of food crops and to promote the sustainable agricultural sector in the state of Himachal Pradesh.
+The Directorate of Industries, Himachal Pradesh acts as the nodal agency for implementing the scheme.
 In this article, let us know about State Mission on Food Processing (SMFP) in detail.

 To know about the Food Processing Fund – NABARD

 The objectives of the SMFP are given below:

 - To improve facilities for setting up of new food processing industries/units.

 - To increase the standards of food safety and hygiene to meet the norms set up by FSSAI.